The Battle of the Labyrinth: Reception

 Despite the overall praise, some reviewers were more critical.
 School Library Journal wrote that "[l]ike many series, the "Percy Jackson" books are beginning to show the strain of familiarity and repetition."
-The BBC Children Newsround praised the novel for its smart ideas, but said, "none of it will make sense if you haven't read any of the other books."
+The BBC Children News round praised the novel for its smart ideas, but said, "none of it will make sense if you haven't read any of the other books."
 Nelda Brangwin of Library Media Connection wrote, "If this is the only book read in the series, readers may be confused by the storyline and profusion of mythological creatures.
 It reads well on its own if readers are familiar with mythology, but is best if the other three books are in the library collection."
 The Guardian commented that, the book "is funny and scary at moments and makes you want to read more".

 The audiobook was also well received.
 AudioFile magazine praised the audiobook, raving, "Speedy introductions of familiar and new characters and previous plot summaries may briefly confuse a new listener, but fans will savor them," adding "Jesse Bernstein is on target whether he's narrating blow-by-blow accounts of Percy's sword fights or inventing cameos for various other characters: Hephaestus, who repairs a Toyota; an aged Daedalus; and Grover, Percy's slow-witted sidekick.
 Bernstein is just as skillful at wringing humor from the witty dialogue and from the contrasts between the modern and ancient worlds."
 Booklist similarly praised Bernstein's familiarity with the series and ability to realistically portray its teenaged protagonists, commenting, "His portrayal of Percy stands out as he manages to sound just like a 15-year-old boy."
 The work's review in The School Library Journal was also favorable, praising Bernstein for "[doing] a good job voicing Percy and his Cyclops half-brother" and "successfully [conveying] Annabeth's emotions".
 He attempts a number of different accents for the gods, demigods, and mortals in the story with varying levels of success."

 The Battle of the Labyrinth was nominated for the 2010 Indian Paintbrush Book Award, earning the second position.